smlxl/storage-layout-extractor/docs/Extending the Analyzer.md

   manually.

 The type constructors (`FixedArray`, `Mapping`, and `DynamicArray`) are types that take _other types_, in the form of type variables in their construction.
-To say that they are a type that contains some other type, they reference other type variables.
+That is to say that they are a type that contains some other type by means of referencing other type variables.
 It is these type variables that describe the contained type.

 During inference, one or more expressions in this type language (called equations) are written into the typing state.